Ishank09/data-512-homework_2/Readme.md

 ### Step 4: Data Merging
 Source: data_merging.ipynb

-1. Read the initial datasets ('ores_predictions.csv', 'us_cities_by_state_SEPT.2023.csv', and 'US States by Region - US Census Bureau.xlsx') containing information about ORES predictions, US cities, and US state divisions.
+1. Data Reading: Importing three datasets, namely 'cleaned_data.csv', 'us_cities_by_state_SEPT.2023.csv', and 'US States by Region - US Census Bureau.xlsx', containing information about ORES predictions, US cities, and US state divisions, respectively.
-2. Data Integration: Combine the relevant data from the 'us_cities_by_state_SEPT.2023.csv' and 'ores_predictions.csv' datasets, utilizing the common key, and create a unified dataframe.
+2. Removal of Duplicates: Removing duplicate rows from the 'cleaned_data.csv' and 'us_cities_by_state_SEPT.2023.csv' datasets, based on the 'title' and 'page_title' columns.
+3. Data Preprocessing: Standardizing and cleaning data by extracting necessary columns, converting strings to lowercase, and removing leading special characters for better data uniformity.
+4. Data Merging: Merging the 'ores_df' and 'cities_df' based on 'title' and 'page_title' columns to create a comprehensive dataframe with combined information.
-3. Merge the unified dataframe with the 'US States by Region - US Census Bureau.xlsx' dataset based on the shared key, resulting in a comprehensive dataset encompassing US state regional divisions, populations, and Wikipedia article details.
+5. Integration with Regional Data: Combining the merged dataframe with the 'regions_df' based on the 'state' column, enabling a holistic view of US states, their regions, and corresponding Wikipedia article details.
-4. Select only the necessary columns, including 'State', 'DIVISION', 'article_title', 'Last_Revision_ID', and 'Prediction', for the final dataset to ensure relevance and coherence.
-5. Rename the selected columns to enhance the readability and interpretability of the final dataset.
+6. Population Data Merge: Merging the 'final_df' with the 'population_df' based on the 'state' and 'Geographic Area' columns, incorporating population information into the comprehensive dataset.
-6. Save the processed and refined dataset as a CSV file named 'resulting_data.csv', containing a consolidated view of US state divisions, regional information, and associated Wikipedia article details.
+7. Saving the Merged Dataset: Exporting the merged dataframe to 'wp_scored_city_articles_by_state.csv' to create a consolidated dataset containing US state divisions, regional details, population, Wikipedia article information, and ORES predictions.
 Note: The full code details and implementation can be found in the data_merging.ipynb notebook.